superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 #### **specifications**
 The drone controller shall work in tandem with the drone to fly the drone.
 The drone controller shall connect to the computing subsystem in order to display collected data.
-The drone controller shall be conect to a microphone and speaker to ensure operator can talk to victim.
+The drone controller shall be connected to a microphone and speaker to ensure the operator can talk to the victim.
 The drone controller shall connect to buttons and switches to control the signal processing and microphone.

 #### **Description**
 The drone controller will come out of the box with the drone and will be modified to have extra functionality.
-The drone controller shall connect to an LCD display and display the information from the computing subsystem.
+The controller shall connect to an LCD display and display the information from the computing subsystem.
 The controller will be modified to communicate with the computing subsystem wirelessly.
-The controller will need to have a power connection to the LCD as well.
-The controller subsystem will perform the logic neccessary to display the data to the LCD.
+The controller will also need to have a power connection to the LCD.
+The controller subsystem will perform the logic necessary to display the data on the LCD.
 ### **Power subsystem**
 #### **connections**
 The drone will mount the computing subsystem, microphone, and speaker.